 1993 NCAA Div.
 III champions

-Chelsea Petersen was named head women's basketball coach in 2014 after spending a season as the interim coach.
+Petersen has served as head women's basketball coach since 2013.
 She joined the Central staff as an assistant coach in 2012.

 A Wyoming, Iowa native and graduate of Midland Community High School, Petersen was an assistant coach at Anderson University (Ind.) from 2009-12 while she earned a master’s degree in business administration.
 She is a 2008 Upper Iowa University graduate and carried a 4.0 grade point average throughout her undergraduate and graduate career.